Raspberry Jam Thumbprint Cookies

 Ingredient Notes

-Ingredients needed for jam thumbprint cookies.
+Ingredients needed to make raspberry jam cookies.

 • Unsalted butter.
 I prefer unsalted butter to avoid overwhelming the cookies with saltiness.
 Let it come to room temperature before using in the recipe.